kratisto/docs/pages/public_cloud/ai_machine_learning/endpoints_tuto_09_chatbot_memory_langchain/guide.en-gb.md

 ## Requirements

-- A [Public Cloud project](/links/public-cloud/public-cloud) in your OVHcloud account
+- A [Public Cloud project](/links/public-cloud/public-cloud) in your OVHcloud account.
 - An access token for **OVHcloud AI Endpoints**.
 To create an API token, follow the instructions in the [AI Endpoints - Getting Started](/pages/public_cloud/ai_machine_learning/endpoints_guide_01_getting_started) guide.

 ## Instructions